circuits/circuits/docs/source/manual.rst

 Manual
 ======

-This is the in-depth circuits manual used as a reference gudie and details into the core features and functionality of circuits.
+This is the in-depth circuits manual used as a reference guide and details into the core features and functionality of circuits.

 .. toctree::